kirasystems/views/README.md

 `:type` represents the type of view (e.g. `:sql-table-name`) and is defined by the view implementation that this hint is intended for.
-`:hint` is the actual hint information itself and it's contents will differ depending on the type of view it is intended for.
-As an example, for a SQL view it may be a list of database table names.
+`:hint` is the hint information and its contents will differ depending on the type of view it's intended for.
+As an example, it may be a list of database table names for an SQL-based view.

 **Namespaces** can be used to isolate multiple sets of the same type of data being represented by the views within the view system.
 As an